MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-vmware-networking-concepts.md

 For information about the Azure Arc firewall/proxy URL allowlist, see the [Azure Arc resource bridge network requirements](/azure/azure-arc/resource-bridge/network-requirements#firewallproxy-url-allowlist).

 For deployment and operation of Kubernetes clusters, the following URLs must be reachable from all physical nodes and virtual machines in the deployment.
-Ensure that these URLS are allowed in your firewall configuration:
+Ensure that these URLs are allowed in your firewall configuration:

 | URL | Port |
 |---|---|